-- 1. Review and compare the evidence that supports or does not support provider and participant responses on the survey tools via in-depth review of administrative and health records, interviews with center staff who did not complete the Provider Self-Assessment Tool, interviews with additional participants who were not included in the sample interviews, and observations of interactions between center staff and all participants that relate to specific survey responses in question. - Identify patterns of responses among center staff and participants to determine the validity of the responses on the Provider Self-Assessment and Participant Setting Assessment Tools.
+- Review and compare the evidence that supports or does not support provider and participant responses on the survey tools via in-depth review of administrative and health records, interviews with center staff who did not complete the Provider Self-Assessment Tool, interviews with additional participants who were not included in the sample interviews, and observations of interactions between center staff and all participants that relate to specific survey responses in question. - 2.
+Identify patterns of responses among center staff and participants to determine the validity of the responses on the CBAS Provider Self-Assessment and CBAS Participant Setting Assessment Tools.

-In addition, CDA has included a specific section on the PSA Validation Tool that requires documentation by CDA survey staff of participant interview responses to each of the federal requirement questions on the Participant Setting Assessment Tool.
+In addition, CDA has included a specific section on the Provider Self-Assessment Validation Tool that requires documentation by CDA survey staff of participant interview responses to each of the federal requirement questions on the CBAS Participant Setting Assessment Tool.
 This enables CDA survey staff to identify if a participant's responses align with the provider's responses for each of the federal settings requirements.
 A "no" response by a participant would trigger implementation of the validation strategies described above.
 Ultimately, the CDA survey staff determine the validity of the provider's survey responses in comparison with participant interview responses.
 After reviewing all evidence, if the CDA survey staff determines that the center is out of compliance with the federal requirements, then remediation by the provider is required through the center's plan of correction process.

-In summary, the CBAS survey staff validates CBAS center compliance with HCB Settings requirements using the CBAS Provider Self-Assessment Survey Tool and the CBAS Participant Setting Assessment Survey Tool, in combination with onsite observation, interviews, and review of documentation on an ongoing basis every two years during each center's onsite certification survey.
+In summary, the CBAS survey staff validates CBAS center compliance with HCB Settings requirements using the CBAS Provider Self-Assessment Survey Tool, the CBAS Participant Setting Assessment Survey Tool, and the CBAS Provider Self-Assessment Validation Tool, in combination with onsite observation, interviews, and review of documentation on an ongoing basis every two years during each center's onsite certification survey.